To read this article in Spanish, click here.

 First Mass: July 4, 5 p.m., Old St. Mary’s Church, 1500 S. Michigan Ave.

-Cardinal Cupich ordained nine men to the priesthood for the Archdiocese of Chicago May 15 at Holy Name Cathedral.
+Cardinal Cupich ordained two men to the priesthood for the Archdiocese of Chicago May 21 at Holy Name Cathedral.
 Both men are in their 30s and were born and raised in the Chicago area.
 They begin their new assignments July 1.